lyreq/Lyimage/README.md

     $convert= $LyImage->convert("myimage.png"); // we must write new exention with file name.

     //In addition, if you want compress when converting, watch this way.
+You should write between 1-100 value for compress when converting.
-    $convert= $LyImage->convert("myconvertimage.png",50); // You should write between 1-100 value for compress when converting.
+    $convert= $LyImage->convert("myconvertimage.png",50);

 > If you want learn file type, you should use this function.